josephjacobmorris/learnings/Java/Spring/Spring Batch.md

 In summary, tasklets are best for small, non-repeating tasks within a step, while chunk-oriented processing is ideal for batch jobs that involve reading, processing, and writing data in chunks.
 The choice between them depends on the specific requirements and characteristics of the batch processing task you are implementing.

+### Job Instance & Job Execution & Job Execution Context

+In Spring Batch, when you run a batch job, it goes through several stages and involves various components to manage its execution.
+To understand the concepts of Job Instance, Job Execution, and Job Execution Context, let's break them down:

+1. **Job Instance**:

+   - **Definition**: A Job Instance represents a specific run or occurrence of a job.
+It's an instantiation of a job definition with a unique identifier.

+   - **Characteristics**:
+      - Each time you run a job, a new Job Instance is created, even if you're using the same job definition.
+Job Instances are meant to track the individual runs of a job.
+      - Job Instances are identified by a combination of the job's name and a set of parameters.
+If you run the same job with different parameters (e.g., processing different input files), each run will result in a new Job Instance.
+      - Job Instances are useful for tracking and managing the execution history of a job.
+You can query them to see when a job was executed, with what parameters, and whether it succeeded or failed.

+2. **Job Execution**:

+   - **Definition**: Job Execution is a specific run of a Job Instance.
+It represents a single execution attempt of a job, which includes one or more steps.

+   - **Characteristics**:
+      - When you start a job, a new Job Execution is created for the corresponding Job Instance.
+It records the start time, end time, status (e.g., completed, failed), and other metadata related to that specific run.
+      - Job Executions can be uniquely identified by an ID within the context of a Job Instance.
+      - Spring Batch keeps track of Job Executions to provide features like restartability (resuming a job from where it left off) and monitoring.
+      - A Job Execution contains information about each step's execution within the job.

+3. **Job Execution Context**:

+   - **Definition**: Job Execution Context is a data storage mechanism provided by Spring Batch.
+It allows you to store and share data across the steps within a single Job Execution.

+   - **Characteristics**:
+      - Job Execution Context is implemented as a key-value store and can hold both simple and complex objects.
+      - You can use the Job Execution Context to pass data or state information between steps.
+For example, you might store some state information in one step and retrieve it in a subsequent step.
+      - It's particularly useful when you have a sequence of steps in your job, and you need to share information or context between them.
+      - Job Execution Context is local to a specific Job Execution.
+Once the job completes, the context is typically discarded.

+In summary, a Job Instance represents a single run of a job, Job Execution represents a specific execution attempt within that run, and the Job Execution Context allows for data sharing between steps within a Job Execution.
+These concepts are essential for managing and understanding the execution of batch jobs in Spring Batch.
+### Task Execution & Task Execution Context
+Task Execution and Task Execution Context are concepts related to the execution of individual tasks or units of work within a batch processing framework like Spring Batch.
+They help manage and store information related to the execution of tasks.
+Here's an explanation of these concepts:

+1. **Task Execution**:

+    - **Definition**: Task Execution refers to the execution of a single unit of work within a batch process.
+In the context of Spring Batch, a task can be a step within a job or any other discrete operation that needs to be executed.

+    - **Characteristics**:
+        - Task Execution is typically a short-lived operation that performs a specific task, such as reading a file, processing data, or writing to a database.
+        - It is a fundamental building block in batch processing, and multiple task executions can be combined to create a batch job.
+        - Task Executions can run sequentially or in parallel, depending on the design of the batch job.
+        - Each Task Execution may have its own context or data associated with it, depending on the requirements of the task.

+2. **Task Execution Context**:

+    - **Definition**: Task Execution Context is a storage mechanism provided by batch processing frameworks like Spring Batch to manage and store data related to the execution of a task.
+It allows you to pass information between various stages of a task execution.

+    - **Characteristics**:
+        - Task Execution Context is implemented as a key-value store, similar to the Job Execution Context but scoped to a single task execution.
+        - It is particularly useful when you need to share data or state information between different phases of a task, such as between the reader, processor, and writer in a chunk-oriented step.
+        - Task Execution Context data is local to the scope of a task execution.
+Once the task execution completes, the context is typically discarded.
+        - Common use cases for Task Execution Context include passing information like job parameters, statistics, error flags, or any other context-specific data between the components of a task.

+In summary, Task Execution represents the execution of a specific unit of work within a batch job, while Task Execution Context is a storage mechanism that allows you to manage and pass data within the scope of that task execution.
+These concepts are crucial for orchestrating complex batch processes and ensuring that data and state information are managed effectively during batch job execution.

 ## Syntax
 **Dependencies for Spring Batch**
 ```kotlin